lelea2/react-practice/README.md

 ```

 ###### class in React
 Javascript preserved word "class", therefore we will need to use "className".
-We could use class in reactJs if we are using "react-html-attrs", which ill transform class to className in React code
+We could use class in reactJs if we are using **"react-html-attrs"**, which ill transform class to className in React code

 ###### Flux
 Pattern to building React component